 Community Use Plan

-On or prior to Implementation to submit to the Council for approval the Community Use Plan.
+On or prior to Occupation to submit to the Council for approval the Community Use Plan.

-Not to Occupy or permit Occupation of any part of the Development until such time as the Council has approved the Community Use Plan as demonstrated by written notice to that effect.
+Not to Occupy or permit Occupation of any part of the School until such time as the Council has approved the Community Use Plan as demonstrated by written notice to that effect.

-After the Occupation Date the Owner shall not Occupy or permit Occupation of any part of the Development at any time when the Development is not being managed in strict accordance with the Community Use Plan as approved by the Council from time to time and shall not Occupy or permit Occupation of the Development otherwise than in strict accordance with the requirements of the Community Use Plan.
+After Occupation of the School the Owner shall manage the School in strict accordance with the Community Use Plan as approved by the Council from time to time.

 Construction Management Plan